Guidelines and Policies

 Biological Safety Manual - This booklet contains the Federal, State, as well as Purdue University's requirements and expectations for all staff and students whose work or studies involve biological hazards.

-Bloodborne Pathogens Exposure Control Plan - Federal, State, and Purdue University requirements and expectations for all staff and students whose work or studies involve exposure to human blood and blood products (i.e., tissues, cell lines, and any other body fluid that could mask the presence of blood).
-(2007)
+Bloodborne Pathogens Exposure Control Plan - Federal, State, and Purdue University requirements and expectations for all staff and students whose work or studies involve exposure to human blood and blood products (i.e. tissues, cell lines, and any other body fluid that could mask the presence of blood).
+(2015: Reviewed April 6, 2017)

-Chemical Hygiene Plan and Hazardous Materials Safety Manual This manual gives Federal, State, and University requirements and expectations relating to the OSHA Laboratory Standard, 29 CFR 1910.1450.
+Chemical Hygiene Plan - This manual gives Federal, State, and University requirements and expectations relating to the OSHA Laboratory Standard, 29 CFR 1910.1450.
 This standard applies to areas engaged in the laboratory use of hazardous chemicals.
 (2014)

 Confined Space Program - This manual contains the procedures and practices for safe entry into confined spaces locations at Purdue University that may have atmospheric conditions and/or physical hazards present.
 These areas include: manholes, wet-wells, vaults, tanks, boilers, silos, bins, pits, sumps, and sanitary and storm sewers.
 Appendix C: Purdue University Tunnel System